Telltale Lilac Bush

 The Telltale Lilac Bush and Other West Virginia Ghost Tales is a collection of 100 folklore and ghost stories compiled by Ruth Ann Musick.

 The tales surround ghost stories from around the Marion County area in northern West Virginia.
 A sequel volume, entitled Coffin Hollow and Other Ghost Tales, is also available and adds another 96 stories to the collection.

+History

 The original book was published in 1965 as a hard bound book, while subsequent printings were paperback.
 The paperback version is still in print and widely available throughout Appalachia today.
 There are a variety of stories in it.

+Web series

 There is a web series featuring stories from the books on YouTube.
 The series, produced with permission from the books' publisher University Press of Kentucky, ran for four seasons and 80 webisodes between October 2011 and May 2015.

+Theatrical adaptation

+In October 2021, West Virginia’s Appalachian Artists Collective mounted a stage production, written by A.E.
+Gill, composed by Amanda Bridgett, directed by Leah Turley and assisted by Emily Basile, based on several of the stories in the collection.
+The play featured four ghosts traveling the hills of West Virginia in search of passage to the afterlife when they encounter a malevolent Peddler, to whom they have to pay their best ghost stories for tickets to the train that will take them to the great beyond, and a dramatized version of Ruth Ann Musick herself, who keenly listens and records their stories.

+The theatrical adaptation, also titled The Telltale Lilac Bush, featured the following short stories: